Oct. 5 & 6, 2017

 Presented by Georgia Farm to School Alliance, hosted by Georgia Organics.

-Summit highlights to include:
+Summit highlights include:

 - Opening keynote from national farm to school leader Betti Wiggins of Detroit Public Schools